jkalend/VUT-IPP/readme1.md

 - `--prints` prints the STRING

 # Classes
+The program is divided into four distinct classes, each is a singleton.
 ## ArgParse
 - Class used to parse command line arguments
 - Arguments are parsed when the object is constructed